New Edition!

 • Your Legal Companion

-One of the most important and difficult choices you make when starting a business (whether by yourself or with others) is trying to figure out whether a limited liability company (LLC) or corporation will best meet your needs.
-An equally difficult decision occurs if you have already organized your business but want to explore the possibility of converting to a business entity with more favorable legal and tax characteristics.
+One of the most important choices you make when starting a business (whether by yourself or with others) is whether a limited liability company (LLC) or corporation will best meet your needs.
+Or perhaps you’ve already organized your business but want to explore the possibility of converting to a business entity with more favorable legal and tax characteristics.

 In both cases, this book will help you with your decision.

-Although the focus of this book is on choosing whether to form an LLC or corporation, you cannot make an informed decision without learning about all the types of business entities—including sole proprietorships, partnerships, LLCs, and corporations.
+Although the focus of this book is on choosing whether to form an LLC or corporation, it’s helpful to know about the other two leading business forms (sole proprietorships and partnerships) and how they compare to LLCs and corporations.
 This book explains the legal and tax characteristics of each of these business entities and the basic rules for converting one type of business to another.

 I’ve divided this book into three parts.